rzhang451/keepup/functions.md

 4.Agenda

-  Choose the intension of exercices, choose the day of exercices.
+  Choose the intensity of exercices, choose the day of exercices.

   Week Plan